 We’re living in an era that’s completely possible to live your entire life in one small or big city, without leaving its borders.
 But why some of us refuse that facilitation and decide to cross the city and our borders?

-If someone a few months before would say to me that I will go to Croatia, for one week vacation, I would just laugh.
+If someone a few months before would say to me that I will go to Croatia, for a week’s vacation, I would just laugh.
 How that could be even possible?
 But life is like a box of chocolates and here I got the best one.

 I was in Oslo a few times.
 Firstly, I believe, two or three years ago, a completely spontaneous trip with my friend, sleeping at some couch surfer’s place, trying to explore the whole city in two and a half days.
 Then another one, when I have been already living in Hamar, for a karaoke night with friends, then for a job interview, for a walk through main streets… but never went to Vigeland before.
 Now I ask myself, why?

 So, around one month ago I went to Sweden, again.
 Technically just for shopping in Charlottenberg, as previously, but it turned out to be quite a spontaneous trip.
 And those are always the best ones!

 A plain city, where every road heads to the North Sea (or just water).
 Kristiansand wasn’t necessarily a place I had to visit, besides the fact that I knew that’s one of the cities that lies in the most south of South Norway, I didn’t know anything about it.
 For a small, seaside city, is it worth visiting though?
 Continue reading “One day in Kristiansand.”